chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/architecture.md

 - **Single Node**: as a single-node server - great for small to medium scale workloads of < 10M records in a handful of collections.
 - **Distributed**: as a scalable distributed system - great for large scale production workloads, supporting millions of collections.

-You can use Chroma Cloud (link), which is a managed offering of distributed Chroma.
+You can use [Chroma Cloud](https://www.trychroma.com/signup), which is a managed offering of distributed Chroma.

 ## Core Components